tenuki/amd2pdf/README.md

 ### Nodejs

+ 1. You must have installed or installa `nodejs` for your platform
-- remark-toc-stdin: `npm install -g remark-toc-stdin`
+ 1. remark-toc-stdin: `npm install -g remark-toc-stdin`

 ## Usage